 We also compute the Herfindahl-Hirschman Index (HHI) when the number of firms storing is minimal (resp. maximal), presented in column (11) (resp.
 (12)), that can be compared to the HHI at the Cournot-Nash equilibrium (column (13)).
-Competition and concentration may therefore simultaneously increase when the number of firms decreases from perfect competition to oligopolistic market structure, and are clearly larger than their values in Cournot competition.
-In the example for n = 6, the HHI is 25% higher in our model than in Cournot (HHI = 2076 instead of 1666), and twice higher for n = 19 (HHI = 1155 instead of 526)!
-Comparing our results to the HHI thresholds from the U.S. Horizontal Mergers Guidelines, the static Cournot market with n = 10 firms would be unconcentrated (HHI = 1000), while if 3 firms store as it is potentially the case at equilibrium, the HHI = 1619 would make it fall into the category of moderately concentrated markets.
-Competition is nonetheless fiercer.
+The aggregate sales and the market share concentration may therefore simultaneously increase when the number of firms decreases from perfect competition to oligopolistic market structure, and are clearly larger than their values in Cournot competition.
+In the example for n=6, the HHI is 25% higher in our model than in Cournot (HHI=2076 instead of 1666), and twice higher for n=19 (HHI=1155 instead of 526)!
+Comparing our results to the HHI thresholds from the U.S. Horizontal Mergers Guidelines22, the static Cournot market with n=10 firms would be unconcentrated (HHI=1000), while if 3 firms store as it is potentially the case at equilibrium, the HHI=1619 would make it fall into the category of moderately concentrated markets.
+Aggregate sales are nonetheless larger, and the price-cost margin smaller, when strategic inventories are used.

-We conclude this section by addressing two comments, first on the role of assumption (A.1), second on the role of a small interest rate.
-If we relax (A.1) to consider any type of market demand, we would still get asymmetric equilibria.
-However there may be an additional upper limit on individual inventories to consider, in addition to the conditions in the sets $B(\ell)$ we presented.
+We conclude this section by addressing three comments, first on the role of assumption C, second on the role of a small interest rate, and third on the impact of demand uncertainty.
+If we relax assumption C to consider any type of market demand, we would still get asymmetric equilibria.
+However there would be an additional upper limit on individual inventories to consider, in addition to the conditions in the sets $B(\ell)$ we presented23.